bghira/SimpleTuner/README.md

 ### Flux.1

-Preliminary training support for Flux.1 is included:
+Full training support for Flux.1 is included:

-- Low loss training using optimised approach
+- Classifier-free guidance training
-  - Preserve the dev model's distillation qualities
+  - Leave it disabled and preserve the dev model's distillation qualities
-  - Or, reintroduce CFG to the model and improve its creativity at the cost of inference speed.
+  - Or, reintroduce CFG to the model and improve its creativity at the cost of inference speed and training time.
+- (optional) T5 attention masked training for superior fine details and generalisation capabilities
-- LoRA or full tuning via DeepSpeed ZeRO
+- LoRA or full tuning via DeepSpeed ZeRO on a single GPU
-- ControlNet training is not yet supported
-- Train either Schnell or Dev models
 - Quantise the base model using `--base_model_precision` to `int8-quanto` or `fp8-quanto` for major memory savings

 See [hardware requirements](#flux1-dev-schnell) or the [quickstart guide](/documentation/quickstart/FLUX.md).

 ### PixArt Sigma

-SimpleTuner has extensive training integration with PixArt Sigma - both the 600M & 900M models load without any fuss.
+SimpleTuner has extensive training integration with PixArt Sigma - both the 600M & 900M models load without modification.

 - Text encoder training is not supported, as T5 is enormous.
-- LoRA and full tuning both work as expected
+- LyCORIS and full tuning both work as expected
 - ControlNet training is not yet supported
 - [Two-stage PixArt](https://huggingface.co/ptx0/pixart-900m-1024-ft-v0.7-stage1) training support (see: [MIXTURE_OF_EXPERTS](/documentation/MIXTURE_OF_EXPERTS.md))

 See the [PixArt Quickstart](/documentation/quickstart/SIGMA.md) guide to start training.

-### Stable Diffusion 2.0 & 2.1

-Stable Diffusion 2.1 is known for difficulty during fine-tuning, but this doesn't have to be the case.
-Related features in SimpleTuner include:

-- Training only the text encoder's later layers
-- Enforced zero SNR on the terminal timestep instead of offset noise for clearer images.
-- The use of EMA (exponential moving average) during training to ensure we do not "fry" the model.
-- The ability to train on multiple datasets with different base resolutions in each, eg. 512px and 768px images simultaneously

 ### Stable Diffusion 3